Christian Yelich Player Props: Brewers vs. Mets

 - Yelich had an OBP of .359 and slugged .381.

+- Including the 154 games he played in last season, he hit a long ball in 14 of them (9.1%), leaving the yard in 2.1% of his trips to the dish.

-- Yelich picked up an RBI in 43 games last year out of 154 (27.9%), including multiple RBIs in 6.5% of those games (10 times) and three or more RBIs on three occasions..
+- Yelich drove in a run in 43 games last year out of 154 (27.9%), including multiple RBIs in 6.5% of those games (10 times) and three or more RBIs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.